sjtuytc/UnboundedNeRFPytorch/README.md

 - **Open research and better community.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us.
 The progress of this project would be updated at arxiv frequently.

-The results you can get in this repository:
+You are expected to get the following results in this repository:

 1. **SOTA custom scenes.** Reconstruction SOTA NeRFs based on your collected photos.